wilcoxen-courses/e110-github/README.md

 ### Submitting

-Once you're happy with your bio and have committed all of the changes to your local repository, please push the changes to GitHub.
-At that point, you're
-done: you have submitted your answer.
+Once you're happy with everything and have committed all of the changes to your local repository, please push the changes to GitHub.
+At that point, you're done: you have submitted your answer.